JanelleG51/Whack-a-React/README.md

 Home Icon on Game page| To return the user to the Home page at any time and remain present throughout game play. | Yes Social media icons on Home page| Redirect the user to each of the designated sites and open in a new page.| Yes Results Modal| On game completion, modal shows on screen displaying the total average reaction time of the user and in which age bracket this places them.
 The correct age bracket and message should appear in relation to the final time. | Yes
-Play again button within results modal| Resets the game page and closes the modal. | Yes No thank you button within results modal |  Redirects the user back to the Home page.| Yes
+'Play again!' button within results modal| Resets the game page and closes the modal. | Yes 'No thank you!' button within results modal |  Redirects the user back to the Home page.| Yes

 **Lighthouse Results for Mobile (Incognito)**